ghtorrent/ghtorrent.org/msr14.md

 Answers to frequently asked questions

 #### Why a new dataset?

 For practical reasons.
 The dataset is small enough to be used on a laptop, yet rich enough to do really interesting research with it.

+#### What are the hardware requirements?

+We have succesfully imported and used both dumps into a 2011 MacBookAir with 4GB of RAM.
+Your mileage may vary, but relatively new systems with more than 4GB RAM should have no trouble with both databases.
+If you only need to use the MySQL data dump, the hardware requirements are even lower.

+#### Why two databases?
+Do I need both?

+Not necessarily.
+The MySQL database can readily cover many aspects of activity on Github.
+Perhaps the only reason to use the MongoDB dump is to analyse commit contents, branches affected by pull requests or milestones, which are not included in MySQL.

 #### How can I ask a question about the dataset?

 Your question and the potential answer might be useful for other people as well, so please use the form below.

 {% include comments.html%}